Prize money: Anglo-Dutch Wars

 This seizure of goods was represented by Sandwich and Penn as a payment on account of their expected prize money, although it was in clear breach of the instructions issued in 1665 at the outbreak of the war that required ships and goods to be declared as lawful prizes by an Admiralty court before any goods in its hold could be removed.
-Marsden, (1911), pp. 44–45.
 Three of those officers offered 2,000 pounds of goods refused to take them, and the untitled captains complained against the arrangement.
 In the course of the removal of goods from the Dutch ships' holds, many English sailors joined in the plundering, and a large quantity of spices and other valuable goods were stolen or spoilt.
 The Earl of Sandwich lost his command, and the government lost goods and money that could have been used to send the fleet back to sea.

 English privateers were very prominent at sea during the Anglo-Dutch Wars, attacking the maritime trade and fisheries on which the United Provinces depended, capturing many Dutch merchant ships.